Automattic/jetpack/to-test.md

 ### Masterbar

-* Start by being signed in to WordPress.com (non-proxied).
+* Start by being signed in to WordPress.com.
 * Then, on a connected Jetpack site...
-* Enable the Masterbar from the Jetpack Settings Page..
+* Enable the Masterbar from the Jetpack Settings Page.
 * Sign out from the Masterbar.
 * Go back to WordPress.com.
 * Expect to be logged in.